Contact Information

 Importance of Feeding Behavior on Milk Production

 The behavior of cows has a direct impact on how a feeding program needs to be managed.
 Michigan State completed a study where they examined the eating and drinking behavior of Holstein cows.
-Results from this study illustrate why management of the feeding program is very important.
+Results from this study illustrate why and how management centered around the feeding program is so important.

 Cows in this study were fed twice a day a total mixed ration composed of alfalfa silage, corn silage, and a grain mix.
-Cows were milked twice daily and were housed in tie-stalls.
+Cows were milked twice daily and were housed in tie-stalls so that individual feed and water intakes could be measured.
 Milk production averaged 73 lbs of milk with half of these cows being first-calf heifers.

 Eating Behavior